-Dive deep into Peru’s fascinating history and rich culture with Ayni Peru on this 10 day/9 night tour.
-As you travel from the northern cities of Chiclayo, Trujillo, Paracas, and Lima you will visit the fascinating ruins of pre-Inca civilizations and learn about pre-Columbian Peru.
-You will continue traveling south to the heart of the ancient Inca empire, Cusco, and visit the small Andean towns in the beautiful Sacred Valley before ending your trip with a visit to the most famous ruin of all: majestic Machu Picchu.
+Dive deep into Peru’s incredible history and rich culture on this 11D/10N tour.
+Begin in the northern cities of Chiclayo and Trujillo, visiting fascinating ruins of the Moche & Chimú cultures.
+Next, head to Paracas and discover the legacy of the Paracas and Nazca cultures, including the mysterious Nazca Lines.
+The itinerary culminates in heart of the ancient Inca empire, Cusco.
+We´ll visit small Andean towns in the beautiful Sacred Valley before ending with the most famous ruin of all: majestic Machu Picchu.

-As with all Ayni Peru travel, this itinerary can be customized or combined with tours in Cusco and beyond.
+As with all Ayni Peru travel, this our Ancient Cultures Peru tour can be customized or combined with tours in Cusco and beyond.
 Please contact us for custom itineraries, quotes and questions.

 Pricing: Please contact us for a custom quote.

 Consider yourself a history buff?
-Peru is the ultimate travel destination for those interested in ancient cultures and their impact and influence on modern life.
-Peru was home to not only the oldest civilization in the Americas, but also the most powerful empire on the continent, and some of the most architecturally complex and sacred sites in the ancient world.
+Peru is the ultimate travel destination for those interested in ancient cultures.
+The county was home to the oldest civilization in the Americas, and also the most powerful empire on the continent.
 To this day, Peru remains one of the most culture-rich countries in South America, if not the world.
-Join Ayni Peru on a tour through Peru as you dive into its rich history and immerse yourself in the cultures that shaped Andean life in Peru today.
+Join Ayni on this fascinating tour, as you dive into the country´s rich history and immerse yourself in the cultures that shaped Andean life.

 Your journey through Peru’s fascinating history will begin in Lima.
 Peru’s vast capital city is home to some of the country’s best museums, and you will visit a few of them to begin building your knowledge of both pre-Columbian and modern Peru.
 This will serve as your introduction to Peru before you fly to Chiclayo, a city in northwest Peru.
 Located near the Pacific coast, Chiclayo hosts some of Peru’s most important pre-Inca ruins.
 As you tour these sites, including the Pyramid Valley of Tucume and Huaca Rajada, you will learn about the civilizations that were centered in Peru long before the rise of the well-known Inca Empire.

-You will then begin traveling south, stopping in the beautiful coastal city of Paracas, famous for its Natural Reserve.
-You will have free time to relax and enjoy Paracas’ stunning beaches and surrounding nature before visiting one of Peru’s greatest mysteries: the Nazca Lines.
-No one knows exactly how or why this series of over 800 shapes, lines, and figures was formed, and as you fly over the lines in an airplane, you will learn a few of the most popular theories.
+Next, begin traveling south, stopping in the beautiful coastal city of Paracas.
+Relax and enjoy the stunning beaches and surrounding nature before visiting one of Peru’s greatest mysteries: the Nazca Lines.
+No one knows exactly how or why this series of over 800 shapes, lines, and figures was formed.
+As you fly over the lines, learn a few of the most popular theories.
 You will have to decide for yourself which you believe!

 After visiting Nazca, you will travel on to Cusco, the heart of the ancient Inca Empire.
 This charming cobblestone city exemplifies the collision of old and new worlds.
-As you tour Cusco, you will see Spanish churches built on top of Inca ruins and women speaking Quechua, the native Inca language, and wearing traditional dress outside of modern grocery stores.
-You will learn more about this fascinating juxtaposition, and have the opportunity to visit local museums, markets, and more.
+As you tour Cusco, you will see Spanish churches built on top of Inca ruins, and locals wearing traditional dress outside of modern grocery stores.
+Learn more about this fascinating juxtaposition, and have the opportunity to visit local museums, markets, and more.